 Today is a big day!
 We depart Red Lodge in the morning to drive up the famous Beartooth Pass, considered one of the most beautiful drives in the country.
 Up, up, up we go - to almost 11,000 feet - keeping our eyes open to try and spot the mountain goats that are commonly seen in this beautiful high-altitude tundra.
 We'll get out for pictures at the top of the pass and do several short walks.
 Although the walks are mostly flat, we are at 10,000 feet of elevation — either the views or the altitude will take your breath away!
 After a walk and lunch on your own in the cute town of Cooke City, we continue our shuttle westward and into Yellowstone National Park's Lamar Valley.
 The Lamar area is home to the largest herds of ungulates (hoofed animals such as bison, elk, and deer) in the park and the predators such as wolves that are often near them.
 We'll stop as often as needed for wildlife viewing and eventually make our way to our hotel in or just outside the Park.

 Today we drive the Grand Loop of Yellowstone and visit all the major hotspots.
-We'll gaze upon Grand Prismatic Spring, a pool of hot water which has almost every color of the rainbow.
-Next we'll ditch the van to hike to Mystic Falls, where the Little Firehole River drops down from the Madison Plateau.
+We'll gaze upon Grand Prismatic Spring, a pool of hot water that has almost every color of the rainbow.
+Next, we'll ditch the van to hike to Mystic Falls, where the Little Firehole River drops down from the Madison Plateau.
 Lunch will be on your own in the Old Faithful Lodge, after which we will watch Old Faithful erupt and take the boardwalk to visit many of the other smaller nearby geysers.
-In the afternoon, we'll continue around the loop road to the West Thumb geothermal area, which includes Fishing Cone, a hotspring in Yellowstone Lake in which visitors years ago cooked fish immediately after catching them.
+In the afternoon, we'll continue around the loop road to the West Thumb geothermal area, which includes Fishing Cone, a hot spring in Yellowstone Lake in which visitors years ago cooked fish immediately after catching them.
 We'll continue on the loop drive to the Grand Canyon of the Yellowstone and take a walk to view the impressive Upper and Lower Falls.
 It is then on to Canyon Lodge for a casual dinner in the eatery, a visit to the museum, and then an evening drive through the Hayden Valley to see if we can spot wildlife.
 As the sun falls toward the horizon, we'll head back to our hotel after a very long but productive day in the park.

 This morning we'll get up early to beat the crowds as we visit a Yellowstone hot spot - literally.
 We'll drive a short way into the park and walk a half mile to the Boiling River, an actual river heated by underground hot springs.
 We'll jump in for a morning soak, dry off, and have a picnic breakfast in the area.
 We'll then get our exercise by hiking the Beaver Ponds Trail, a five-mile loop that not only features beaver (and muskrats) but also is a good location for seeing bears.
 We'll then pop over the short distance to Mammoth Hot Springs, where we'll spend an hour wandering the boardwalks, admiring the beautiful colors and bubbling mud pots.
 In the afternoon, we'll transfer just under two hours to Bozeman, Montana's favorite university town, where we'll walk the downtown streets and perhaps visit a brewery or two after dinner.

 Today is our longest travel day, a five-hour drive (plus stops) from Bozeman in southcentral Montana to Whitefish in the north.
 However, we'll definitely make stops along the way, including at the Clearwater River Canoe Trail.
 That's right, a canoe trail!
-This designated 3.5-mile paddle on a gentle winding river takes us through beautiful secluded scenery and into Seeley Lake - one of the most popular lake destinations in Montana.
+This designated 3.5-mile paddle on a gently winding river takes us through beautiful secluded scenery and into Seeley Lake - one of the most popular lake destinations in Montana.
 It is a perfect break from the driving.
 We'll continue into Whitefish, one of our top three favorite towns in Montana (and second choice after Red Lodge for our world headquarters) for a fun dinner and walk around town.

 Today we head into our second national park of the trip, Glacier National Park, consistently rated America's best national park for hiking.
 We start by going up the famous Going-to-the-Sun Road, which is not even usually open until July due to heavy snows.
 Our goal is the Highline Trail, one of the most famous hikes in the park and deservedly so.
-Our hike takes place high above the Going-to-the-Sun-Road, with sweeping vistas of the western half of of the Park, alpine meadows full of glacier lilies and beargrass, and amazing views of the surrounding peaks.
+Our hike takes place high above the Going-to-the-Sun-Road, with sweeping vistas of the western half of the Park, alpine meadows full of glacier lilies and beargrass, and amazing views of the surrounding peaks.
 The hike is relatively easy until we reach the final climb up Haystack Pass, our turnaround point.
 This is a hike that will take your breath away; it is truly astonishing for those not accustomed to hiking in the mountains.
-We'll stop to explore the area at Lake McDonald Lodge on our way back to Whitefish and a hearty dinner downtown.
+We'll stop to explore the area at Lake McDonald Lodge on our way back to Whitefish and enjoy a hearty dinner downtown.